-Her cheeks were stained with wet mascara tears as she screamed and begged.
+She screeched and then begged him to let her go.
 Her wailing became more incoherent until she was just babbling.
-Her boyfriend’s shouts, in the meantime, grew more and more incomprehensible and profane.
-The couple was reduced to little more than grunts when they arrived at the edge.
+All the while, her boyfriend’s shouts grew more and more incomprehensible and profane.
+The couple were only making sounds when they got to the edge.

 “There’s one last thing I need you to do for me.”

-Both men were pronounced dead when paramedics arrived twenty minutes later after one of the crowd decided to stop gawking at the disgusting scene and call the authorities.
-The woman would tell the police she did not know her rescuer’s name.
+Her hands covered her ears after she heard the disgusting cracks and thuds as the bodies collided with the ground.
+The woman let out an exasperated shriek toward the heavens before she started bawling uncontrollably.
+Both men were pronounced dead when paramedics arrived twenty minutes later after someone in the gathered crowd decided to stop gawking for a moment and call the authorities.
+The woman told the police she did not know her rescuer’s name.

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Magic Once Removed will be available soon, so please check out the FAQ.
 Thank you for reading my story.Follow: